 Each PhenoCycler Antibody is optimized to a specific dilution factor to offer the best staining performance in control tissues.
 In some cases, antibodies may have to be re-titrated to optimize for specific tissues of interest.
 We recommend starting with the dilution factor indicated on the antibody dilution document.
-Consider the dilution factors indicated for the species (human or mouse) and tissue type (fresh-frozen or FFPE) being tested.
+Consider the dilution factors indicated for the species (human or mouse) and tissue type (FF or FFPE) being tested.
 The total volume of the staining solution per tissue sample is the sum of the volume of each antibody and the Blocking Buffer, equaling 200 μL.

-Refer to the examples in TABLE 3-6 to verify how to achieve the correct dilution factor.
+Refer to the dilution factor examples in Table 3.6 to verify how to achieve the correct dilution factor.
+(See Table 3.6.)